tj-actions/changed-files/README.md

 The format of the version string is as follows:

-major: is a major release number that indicates significant changes or new features that may not be backward compatible.
+- major: indicates significant changes or new features that may not be backward compatible.

-minor: is a minor release number that indicates minor changes or new features that are backward compatible.
+- minor: indicates minor changes or new features that are backward compatible.

-patch : is a patch release number that indicates bug fixes or other small changes that are backward compatible.
+- patch: indicates bug fixes or other small changes that are backward compatible.

 ## Examples